 Webflow has redefined a powerful website-building platform that merges design, animation, and code without writing code.
-But for developers and freelancers who want more control over their hosting environment or need to integrate Webflow projects into larger systems, exporting code from Webflow becomes essential.
+But sometimes you need the actual code.
+Maybe you want custom hosting or need to add backend features.
+That's when Webflow export code becomes useful.

 In this step-by-step guide, we will learn how to export code from Webflow.
 We will also cover what you can and can’t export, how to handle the exported files, and best practices for clean and optimized code.